kellerza/sunsynk/www/docs/reference/multi-options.md

 Refer to [Schedules](./schedules)

 ## Home Assistant Discovery options

+The per-inverter `HA_PREFIX` will be used for the Device (the Inverter) name and the prefix to all the entity Ids in Home Assistant

 The `MANUFACTURER` option allows you to rename the inverter manufacturer that will be displayed on the Home Assistant device.
 It does not have to be Sunsynk ;-)